shdown/luastatus/README.md

 Similary, for plugins’ documentation, see `README.md` files in the subdirectories of `plugins/`.

-Finally, widget examples are in `contrib/widget-examples`.
+You will find widget examples in `contrib/widget-examples`.

 Using luastatus binary
 ===